 1. What is capecitabine?

-Capecitabine is the non-branded name of the drug, but you may also hear it called by its brand name Xeloda.
+Capecitabine is a drug.
+You may hear it called by its brand name Xeloda.

 2. When is capecitabine given?